I want to pay my late 60s parents $1,000 monthly for babysitting. They refuse the money: should I invest it for them instead?

 The Variable That Changes Everything: Whose Name Is on the Account

 A joint brokerage creates mutual liability.
 If a parent gets sued, has a car accident with insufficient insurance, or accumulates medical debt, the entire balance is exposed to their creditors.
-The reverse also applies.
-If you face a lawsuit or divorce, your parents’ nest egg sits inside the contested estate.
+The reverse also applies: if you face a lawsuit or divorce, your parents’ nest egg sits inside the contested estate.
 Estate planning attorneys routinely flag joint titling between adult family members as one of the most underappreciated risks in family finance.

-Three cleaner structures:
+Three cleaner structures exist:

 1. A taxable brokerage in your parents’ names only.
 You gift the monthly amount.
 The 2026 annual gift tax exclusion sits at $19,000 per recipient per donor, so $900 a month per parent fits inside the limit with no gift tax return required.
 When they pass, the assets receive a step-up in cost basis, erasing embedded capital gains for heirs.